23.05.13 / Ollie Smith

 Content from YouTube is often prominent on all of our social feeds, with short and clever snaps at our fingertips to watch and enjoy.
 B&Q have their account laid out clearly, with categories on ‘Ideas’, ‘How to’, ‘Garden’ and ‘Home’, covering all aspects of the retailers products and services.
 Often using famous British faces known for their passion and expertise, these helpful videos are timeless and golden in moments of need.
 Content is often very product centric.
 Will we see B&Q’s channel grasp Googles latest innovation allowing integrated product purchasing?
 Lets hope they don’t lose their edge!

-The community for a brand of their size is extremely small on Pinterest, a platform of much higher popularity within the United States.
+The community for a brand of their size is extremely small on Pinterest.
 However, from scanning through their limited optimisation of the hotly tipped next biggest thing, B&Q are still again heading in the right direction.
-‘Pin it to Win’ competitions are both enjoyable and beneficial to the awareness of the company; gathering consumers as they mark their favourite products, creating a mass community browse through what B&Q has on offer, allowing the aggregation of invaluable data used to measure consumers apetite.
-Then there are Bees.
-Everyone loves Bees right?
+‘Pin it to Win’ competitions are both enjoyable and beneficial to the awareness of the company; gathering consumers as they mark their favourite products, creating a mass community browse through what B&Q has on offer, allowing the aggregation of invaluable data used to measure consumers appetite.
+Then there are bees.
+Everyone loves bees right?
 Or at least nobody wants the little buggers to go extinct?
-Well, B&Q have formed a movement encouraging you to grow colourful flower arrangements in your garden to in essence encourage colonies of Bees to live happily ever after in their concept of the ‘Bee Café’.
-Whilst inviting you to pin ideas to their own board and encouraging all to browse for inspiration, once again B&Q are at the center of a movement where all are encouraged to participate.
+Well, B&Q have formed a movement encouraging you to grow colourful flower arrangements in your garden to in essence encourage colonies of bees to live happily ever after in their concept of the ‘Bee Café’.
+Whilst inviting you to pin ideas to their own board and encouraging all to browse for inspiration, once again B&Q are at the centre of a movement where all are encouraged to participate.
 This process is mimicked with bedroom, bathroom, living room and every other room inspirations sourced from customers, each sectioned off tidily in their own board.
 How thoughtful of B&Q to include a link to their online store in the banner!

 So many businesses throw competition after competition where the focus is on a prize irrelevant to the purpose.
 You can attract ‘likes’ by offering an iPhone 5, but it’s just as easy to ‘unlike’ you when the winner has been and gone and your content becomes boring and irrelevant.
 B&Q cleverly offer incentives like vouchers legible for both in store and online shopping, keeping the eyes on the company and attracting genuine consumers that have a lasting interest.
 They often hit the nail on the head in more ways than one, directing traffic across their digital world by having competitions based on accounts like Pinterest and posting updates and promotions out from all platforms, developing effective ‘reach’ via the activity required and growing community across all social platforms.